XIANHAOYI/XIANHAOYI/README.md

 - 👋 Hi, I’m @XIANHAOYI
 - 👀 I’m interested in coast protetion, natural solution and coast process simulation.
 - 🌱 I’m currently participate in an Erasmus Mundus Joint Master program named CoastHazar.
-- 💞️ I’m going to share some useful code that I've learned in the course and written myself.
+- 💞️ I’m going to share some useful code that I've learned in the course and written by myself.

 <!---
 XIANHAOYI/XIANHAOYI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.